reshamas/reshamas.github.io/_posts/2000-08-07-write-speak-code:-raises-hope-for-an-inclusive-tech-culture.md

 The fifth annual [WSC conference](http://www.writespeakcode.com/2018/) was held in New York City at the [Microsoft Technology Center](https://www.microsoft.com/en-us/mtc/locations/new-york.aspx) on August 1-4, 2018.

 ### Conference Organizers - It Takes A Village
-This conference was organized by dozens of people who gave hours of their personal time to make the conference possible.
-Conference tickets are priced from $100 to $600 for the 4-day conference with ranged from
+Conference tickets are priced from $100 to $600 for the 4-day conference.
+These registration fees are mimimal compared to the actual cost of the conference.
+This conference was organized by dozens of people ("volunteers") who gave hours of their personal time to make the conference possible.
+Sponsors also donate to cover the cost of venue, food, childcare, sign language interpreter and more.

 <br>

 <p>